Frequently Asked Questions

 Under inflation is the number one cause of trailer tire failure.
 An underinflated tire creates abnormal tire flexing and excessive heat causing the following:

-• Decreased fuel effiency by as much as 10 percent
+- Decreased fuel efficiency by as much as 10 percent

 Driving on tires with too much air is also not recommended.
 Over-inflated tires are more likely to cut, puncture or fail by sudden impact.